model-checking/kani/docs/src/concrete-playback.md

 After verifying the proof harness checks, Kani will extract concrete values for the `kani::any()` variables and generate a Rust unit test case.
 This unit test initializes the concrete values and calls the proof harness.
-A user can then either 1) copy this unit test into the same module as their proof harness or
+You can then either 1) copy this unit test into the same module as their proof harness or
 2) run Kani with the `--concrete-playback=InPlace` flag to have Kani automatically do this.
-Before adding the unit test, the user might find it helpful to have their existing code committed to `git`.
+Before adding the unit test, you might find it helpful to have your existing code committed to `git`.
-That way, they can easily remove the unit test with `git revert`.
+That way, you can easily remove the unit test with `git revert`.

-After the unit test is in their source code, users can run it with `cargo test`.
+After the unit test is in your source code, you can run it with `cargo test`.
 To debug it, there are a couple of options.
-If users have certain IDEs, there are extensions (e.g., `rust-analyzer` for `VS Code`) that support UI elements like a `Run Test | Debug` button next to all unit tests.
+If you have certain IDEs, there are extensions (e.g., `rust-analyzer` for `VS Code`) that support UI elements like a `Run Test | Debug` button next to all unit tests.
-Otherwise, users can debug the unit test on the command line.
+Otherwise, you can debug the unit test on the command line.
-To do this, they can first run `cargo test {unit_test_func_name}`.
+To do this, you first run `cargo test {unit_test_func_name}`.
 The output from this will have a line in the beginning like `Running unittests {files} ({binary})`.
-They can then debug the binary with tools like `rust-gdb` or `lldb`.
+You can then debug the binary with tools like `rust-gdb` or `lldb`.

 ## Common issues